Links Club

 The Links is a private club in New York City.
 It is located at 36 East 62nd Street on the Upper East Side of Manhattan in New York City.
 Charles B. Macdonald, a golf champion and founder of the United States Golf Association, started the Links in 1917 as a place where powerful members of the golf world could keep the true spirit of the game alive.

+The club has status under 501(c)(7) Social and Recreation Clubs; in 2024 it claimed $6,297,303 in total revenue and total assets of $7,769,211.

 History

 The club was established in 1916–1917 by Charles B. Macdonald, in a building designed in the Georgian Revival architectural style by Cross & Cross.
 In the 1960s, it was "a preferred social gathering spot for America's most powerful chief executives."
 By 2010, it was still a "preserve of the old banking elite", but not all members were WASPs.